Italy migrant tragedy death toll over 60; dozens missing

 “The terror in their eyes and the fact that they were mute," he said.
 "Silent.”

 Such silence is evidence of the trauma the migrants endured, said Sergio Di Dato, project leader of the Doctors Without Borders psychological team.
 He said he spoke to a Syrian survivor in his 20s who watched his 6-year-old brother slowly die from the cold after drifting for hours in the waves on a piece of wood.
-The two had initially undertaken the dangerous journey in hopes of reaching Germany.
+The two had been hoping to reach Germany.

-The mayor of Cutro declared a day of mourning Monday, with flags on public buildings at half-staff.
-A city ordinance invited all residents, and especially schoolchildren, to observe a minute of silence at 11 a.m.

-Italy's government under Premier Giorgia Meloni has focused on trying to block migrant boats from departing, while discouraging humanitarian rescue teams from working in the central Mediterranean where Libyan-based smugglers operate.
-Meloni said Sunday that the government was committed to that policy “above all by insisting on the maximum collaboration with the countries of origin and departure.”
+Italy's government under Premier Giorgia Meloni, a far-right leader, has focused on trying to block migrant boats from departing, while discouraging humanitarian rescue vessels from working in the central Mediterranean where Libyan-based smugglers operate.

-Italy has complained bitterly for years that fellow EU countries have balked at taking in migrants, many of whom are aiming to find family or work in northern Europe.
+Italy has complained bitterly for years that fellow EU countries have balked at taking in migrants, many of whom aim to find family or work in northern Europe.
 European Commission President Ursula von der Leyen called for a redoubling of efforts to deal with the problem.

-“The resulting loss of life of innocent migrants is a tragedy,” she said in a tweet.

-This story has been edited to correct the last name of Italy's interior minister.

 Nicole Winfield in Rome; Renata Brito in Barcelona, Spain; and Munir Ahmed in Islamabad contributed to this report.

-Note: This story has been corrected to show that Giovanna Di Benedetto is a spokesperson for Save the Children, not Doctors Without Borders.
-A previous version of this story corrected the last name of Italy’s interior minister to Piantedosi, not Piatedosi.